 ‘My mother doesn’t like music so I knew nothing about Taiwanese or Chinese pop singers.
 I didn’t grow up in an environment where I can be into music so I heard nothing before the first time I heard the Mandarin rap song,’ she says.

 ‘I found some tracks from a rapper called Soft Lipa.
 When I first heard them I thought, “Wow, it can be so poetic.”
 It was literature mixed perfectly with music.
 It was really interesting to me, so I just started to make my own music.’

 On her debut album, Humans Become Machines, Aristophanes spits out rapid fire, dexterous raps in Mandarin, over glitchy beats.
 It’s not just love, sex and relationships that she’s interested in singing about (although those topics feature too).
-Her tracks include sharp observations about feminism, democracy and capitalism.
-Not to mention the decay of civilisation.
+Her tracks include sharp observations about feminism, not to mention the decay of civilisation.
 Her vocals are cute, bordering on plain spooky.

 It was Grimes that helped her get her big break internationally.
 She got in touch via Soundcloud to ask if she’d be interested in working together.
 The end result, the darkly seductive track ‘Scream’, was one of the highlights of the Canadian singer’s 2015 album Art Angels.

 That song in turn got Aristophanes noticed by Arcade Fire frontman Will Butler, who approached her to collaborate on the tracks ‘3001: A Space Disco’ and another untitled demo.
 Pretty good going for someone who never listened to music until six years ago.